shrikantshinde178/Peervista-Sprint-2/Frontend/README.md

 # PeerVista Frontend

 This repository contains the frontend codebase for PeerVista, a peer-to-peer platform built using Angular.
 It provides users with functionalities such as login, signup, homepage, and more.

-## Features

-- Login: Allows users to log in to their accounts.
-- Signup: Enables users to create new accounts.
-- Homepage: Provides a landing page for users with relevant information.

 ## Contributing